How to ski tour | Plan the perfect ski tour

 Ideally, you are a group of four.
-Too many people on the ski tour also complicate the tour and the decision-making process initially.
+But, unfortunately, too many people on the ski tour also complicate the tour and the decision-making process initially.

 The weather: The weather fairy tells me about the future.

 When planning the perfect ski tour, checking out all sorts of weather data is indispensable.
-And when we speak about "all sorts of weather data," we mean that the weather-forecast is definitely not enough.
+And when we speak about “all sorts of weather data,” we mean that the weather forecast is definitely not enough.
 You need to know about the entire weather situation report, including statements about the snow, wind, and avalanche situation.
-Such information can be found on ZAMG, for example (please notice that ZAMG is a weather service for Austria, in other parts of the world, you should look for an equivalent).
+For example, such information can be found on ZAMG (please notice that ZAMG is a weather service for Austria; in other parts of the world, you should look for an equivalent).

 Considering avalanches, there is a bunch of other information to acknowledge.
 For example, in addition to the current avalanche hazard level, hazard sources and hazard locations should be explored.
 You really need to understand and interpret the avalanche report the right way.
-In Austria, we recommend it to look up www.lawine.at, which provides you with current avalanche reports.
+In Austria, we recommend looking up www.lawine.at, which provides you with current avalanche reports.

-If you need further help, in this case, look up the website of the Österreichischen Alpenverein, which gives beneficial tips for planning ski tours.
+In this case, if you need further help, look up the website of the Österreichischen Alpenverein, which gives beneficial tips for planning ski tours.

 The equipment: What do I need to pack?